Abdulla-Alkhulaqui/ST-EXAM/README.md

 Q4\
 Which of these is not a software development process?\
 --- A. waterfall\
---- B. 	evolution\
+&check; B. 	evolution\
 --- C. scrum\
 --- D. 	prototyping

 Q5\
 Which of these are the relations of a UML use case diagram?\
 --- A. dependency, composition, usage, nesting\
---- B. precedes, include, usage, generalization\
+&check; B. precedes, include, usage, generalization\
 --- C. usage, nesting, import), dependency\
 --- D. interface, implementation, include